-The Future of Keywords in SEO – Are Keywords Dead?
+The Future of SEO – Are Keywords Dead?

 For many years, there has been such a strong emphasis on the importance of keywords in SEO that many people struggle to believe that they may not be so important anymore.
 Before considering the current role of keywords in online content and what this means for the future, take a couple minutes to review the changes that we’ve experienced with Google in relation to keywords over the past few years.

 Google introduced the Panda and Penguin updates in 2011 and 2012 respectively.
 Panda squashed weak content and content farms while Penguin attacked keyword stuffing, link schemes, and other shady SEO tactics.
 There is no question that these two updates played a major role in SEO that extends far beyond keyword use.
 Looking back on keyword optimisation now, it’s clear that Panda and Penguin were just the beginning.